StockSharp/AlgoTrading/API/3101-3200/3139_Exp_Highs_Lows_Signal/README.md

 * The strategy stores only the minimal amount of candle history required for the detector, keeping the behaviour identical to the MT5 custom indicator.
 * Because all order management occurs through `StartProtection`, backtests and live trading automatically receive matching stop and take-profit orders without extra code.
 * Disable the corresponding `Allow` flags to turn the strategy into a directional filter or a pure signalling tool.
-* No Python translation is provided; only the C# version is available in this package.
+* Implementations are available in both C# and Python.